BrandonCravener/cosmos-developer-se/README.md

 ## Usage

-This project requires a populated typesense database and a MongoDB database in order to function correctly.
+This project requires a populated TypeSense database and a MongoDB database in order to function correctly.
 Neither will be available publically.
+I plan to move to MeiliSearch after the indexing performance improves.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.